vogler75/automation-gateway/README.md

 ![Gateway](doc/Automation-Gateway.png)

 # Version History
+1.20.1 Kafka properties can now be specified in the config file
 1.20 Cleanup and GraalVM Native Build
 1.19 Neo4j Logger to write field values to the graph database
 1.18.3 Added MQTT Websocket Option and simple Authentication